GeoffreyGichaga/TrippleGInsurance/README.md

 ## Setup/Installation Requirements
-* SIte can be accessed through this link https://geoffreygichaga.github.io/Burger-Palace/
+* SIte can be accessed through the repo live link
 * A phone .tablet or a desktop computer
 * Site is responsive to screens of upto 1200px